balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 Your Edison will need to be powered externally for the USB host mode to be active - Either through the DC jack on the Arduino board or through the battery connector on the smaller Intel carrier board.

 ##### Software Pre-requisites:
-The following code needs to be placed at the start before any device operations run in the services.
+The following code needs to be placed at the start before any device operations run in the container.
 ```Bash
 #!/bin/bash